Cristian Llama: Return to Argentina

 In December 2019, Llama signed with Gimnasia Mendoza and returned to the club on 1 January 2020.
 In January 2022, Llama moved to Ecuadorian Serie A side Mushuc Runa.
 Llama returned to his homeland in June 2022, as he signed with San Martín de Tucumán.

+Second return to Sicily

+On 3 July 2023, Llama agreed to return to Sicily, joining newly promoted Serie D club Akragas.